marhop/droidsfmin/README.md

 corrupt data that has to be revised.

-Such a restriction of a signature file based on a list of [PUID]s (denoting the accepted file formats) can be automated by the `droidsfmin` tool.
+Such a restriction of a signature file based on a list of [PUID]s (denoting the accepted file formats) can be automated by the DROID Signature File Minimizer, or `droidsfmin`.

 [DROID]: https://www.nationalarchives.gov.uk/information-management/manage-information/preserving-digital-records/droid/
 [PRONOM]: https://www.nationalarchives.gov.uk/PRONOM